zedar/aleph-notifications/notification-service/README.md

 `notification_service` is `Aleph Zero` network client that subscribes to events and sends notification to variaty of channels (e.g. Telegram).

-This project is being developed as part of the hackaton [Aleph Zero Hackaton](https://techfiesta.dev/techfiestas/9/aleph-zero-hackathon).

 # Repository structure

 This repository contains: